I Want To...

 Finding Hope at Hopkins

-After exploring many options in Baltimore and beyond to find what she felt was the best treatment team for her, Kate decided to receive treatment from Johns Hopkins.
+After exploring options in Baltimore and beyond to find what she felt was the best treatment team for her, Kate decided to receive treatment from Johns Hopkins.
 Kate’s medical team combined specialists in imaging, surgery and oncology to help her fight breast cancer.

 “Everyone from imaging and surgery through radiation treatment took great care of me,” she said.
 “I feel like they really cared about meeting my individual needs both medically and emotionally.”